 Risk minimisation measures can consist of routine risk minimisation or additional risk minimisation measures.

-Routine risk minimisation is applicable to all medicinal products, and involves the use of the summary of product characteristics (SmPC); the patient information leaflet; the labelling; the pack size and design; the legal status of supply of the product.
+Routine risk minimisation is applicable to all medicines, and involves the use of the summary of product characteristics (SmPC); the patient information leaflet; the labelling; the pack size and design; the legal status of supply of the product.

 Before additional risk minimisation measures can be implemented in the Netherlands the Dutch proposal must be assessed at national level by the MEB.
 Only approved risk minimisation measures can be distributed in the Netherlands.
 The MEB offers specific guidance for marketing authorisation holders on the additional risk minimisation measures intended for the Netherlands.

 The MEB is obliged to assess national implementations / translations of risk minimisation measures determined on the European level.
-Only medicinal products that have nationally approved additional risk minimisation measures may be marketed.
+Only medicines that have nationally approved additional risk minimisation measures may be marketed.